Y-O-S-H/1_Food/README.md

 * Restaurants

 ## Troubleshooting
 ###You need help when

-* You cannot believe the opinion of those that love you.
+* You cannot believe the opinion of those that have noticeably improved your life and only want what's best for you.
-* Food occupies your mind with fear for so much of the day that it prevents you from enjoying life.
+* Food occupies your mind alongside fear so often that it prevents you from enjoying life.
 ###Common concerns
 * Securing a stable flow of food
-* Ability to provide
+* Ability to provide food for others
 * Fear of inability to cook
 ###Addiction
     Q: When is addiction a problem?
     A: When it begins to impact parts of your life that used to make you happy.
 Whether that be other people or just yourself.